LaWebcapsule/directus9/docs/app/data-model/relationships.md

 - country_id
 ```

 Note the following points from the schema above.
-When we create an O2O in Directus:
+When we create an O2O in Directus9:

 - We can add the O2O field on either collection.
 However, in some cases it is more efficient to add it to a specific
   collection.
-- Since the O2O field is really just an M2O field behind the scenes, and since Directus doesn't automatically display
+- Since the O2O field is really just an M2O field behind the scenes, and since Directus9 doesn't automatically display
   M2O fields in the related collection, you may want to [configure an O2M field](#one-to-many-o2m) so that you can
   access items from the related collection as well.